 Barnett was photographed with his foot on a desk in Pelosi’s office during the violence at the Capitol.

-Barnett, age 61, will appear in federal court again on Feb.
-1 and could face a sentencing of up to 87 months in prison if he is found guilty on all charges.
+Barnett, age 60 at the time of his arrest, is scheduled to stand trial on Sept.
+6 and could face a sentencing of up to 87 months in prison if he is found guilty on all charges.

 Matthew Greene: Awaiting sentencing

 Court documents indicate Greene, age 34 at the time of his plea, was “among the first wave” to rush up the Capitol steps after the police line was breached.
 He faces up to 25 years in prison, although prosecutors plan to recommend a sentence of 41 to 50 months because he agreed to cooperate with law enforcement.
-His hearing is scheduled for March 10.
+In March, Greene was allowed out of jail and placed in home confinement until he is sentenced.